djccarew/watson-dojo-pm-tester/README.md

 DISCLAIMER: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

 # Create and deploy a scoring model to predict heart failure on IBM Cloud with the Watson Data Platform

+> Data Science Experience is now Watson Studio.
+Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.

-In this Code Pattern, we will use a Jupyter Notebook on IBM Data Science Experience to build a predictive model that demonstrates a potential health care use case.
+In this Code Pattern, we will use a Jupyter Notebook on IBM Watson Studio to build a predictive model that demonstrates a potential health care use case.
 This a customized version of the Node.js sample app that is available with the [Watson Machine Learning Service on IBM Cloud](http://www.ng.bluemix.net/docs/#services/PredictiveModeling/index.html).
 See the [original app](https://github.com/pmservice/predictive-modeling-samples) for a walkthrough of the source code.